 Certificate IV in Justice Studies (39292QLD)

-This course has been superseded and is for Continuing Students only.
-The new version the Certificate IV in Crime and Justice will be available in late 2017.
+This course has been superseded and is for Continuing Students only, for any new students, please visit 10283NAT - Certificate IV in Crime and Justice.

 Are you interested in a career in a justice related profession?
 Students learn how to research, analyse and present information relevant to the criminal justice system and communicate with clients on justice related issues.